RadeonOpenCompute/ROCm_Documentation/ROCm_Compiler_SDK/ROCm-Native-ISA.rst

 major, minor, and stepping are all integers that describe the instruction set architecture (ISA) version of the assembly program.

-vendor and arch are quoted strings. vendor should always be equal to “AMD” and arch should always be equal to “AMDGPU”.
+vendor and arch are quoted strings. vendor should always be equal to "AMD" and arch should always be equal to "AMDGPU".

 By default, the assembler will derive the ISA version, vendor, and arch from the value of the -mcpu option that is passed to the assembler.